I-de-ya/ideyabox_slider/README.md

-# Ideyabox

-## IdeyaBox Slider
+# IdeyaBox Slider

 ## Installation

 You need to install CoffeeScript and SASS to use this plugin.
-If you want to write this using native JavaSript I'll be happy.
+If you want to write this using native JavaSript I'll grateful to you.
 ## Usage

 ### Responsive slider.
 Margins are calculated automatically, but you must set width of items.
-They should be equal each other.
+They should be equal to each other.

     $(selector).ideyaboxSlider
       easing: 'easeOutCirc'